mufratkarim/Self-Marketing/README.md

 # Self-Marketing

-A self promoting app that helps a job hunter by automatically messaging other contacts with a personalized text
+A self promoting app that helps a job hunter by generating a personalized text and sending that text to other contacts afterwards.

 ![img](https://github.com/mufratkarim/Self-Marketing/blob/master/Phone%20Screenshot%206.jpg)